raul-p/pisa2012/README.md

 After version 5:
 >I like the tooptil but it would be less confusing if it would follow the mouse, like in the NYT example.

+After final version:
+> It works like a charm now.
+And I like the way the new navigation explains the correlations.

 ##### Person 4

 After version 5:
 > It's a little uncomfortable having to seek for Spain every time you change the axis.
 But considering that Europe is represented in green, and the size (which represents the number of inhabitants) of the circle, it can only be confused with Turkey, France or UK.

-After final version:
+After version 6:
 > I draw the conclusion that in almost all the graphics on the various issues raised, Spain is more or less on the "average".
 >
 > It's very interesting to see the relation between having a computer and internet with better results on the test!

 ##### Person 5

-After final version:
+After version 6:
 > Looks good.
 I see some difference between Asian countries and Latin American countries, if you plot "Have computers at home" vs. "Math score".
 The Asian countries are mostly on the higher side of math and science scores and Latin countries are mostly on the other side of the line.
 > The negative correlation of playing chess and programming computers with the results is very surprissing.

 ##### Person 6

-After final version:
+After version 6:
 > I don't know about other countries but I know the reality of 15 years old Spanish kids and to me it's clear that they lie on that survey.
 > Over 38% play chess?
 > More than 43% have more than 100 books?